josh-butler/photon/README.md

 Serverless framework Typescript project with CodePipeline boilerplate project.

+## App Config

+App configuration is contained in `sls.config.js`.
+During inital project setup the following variables should be updated.

+* `name`: The App/Service name (eg. cool-api)
+* `defaultBucket`: The name of an shared S3 bucket that will hold local dev deployment artifacts.
+* `local, dev, prod`: Environment/Stage specific paramaters that will be passed to serverless.yml

 ## CI/CD

-The app for mulyiple environments is deployed automatically upon a code merge to the `dev`, `qa` or `master` branch for the matching environments respectively.
+The app for multiple environments is deployed automatically upon a code merge to the `dev` or `master` branch for the `dev` and `prod` environments respectively.

 The deployment pipelines are handled by AWS CodePipeline while the code is validated, tested, built and deployed via AWS CodeBuild and the Serverless framework.